jeremykendall/php-domain-parser/README.md

 echo $rules->getPrivateDomain('www.ulb.ac.be'); // returns a Pdp\Domain object whose Public Suffix is 'be';
 ~~~

-* Warning: If the Domain is not found an exception is thrown. *
+**WARNING: If the Domain can not be resolved an exception is thrown.**

 These methods are available since version `5.7.0` to ease the package usage.
 Prior to this version you could use the
 `Rules::resolve` method with an optional `$section` argument to get the same results: